Breathing Problems Solved

 - Thermoregulation

 Part 2.
 Learning relaxation and RELAXED diaphragmatic breathing.
-This part is for all those students who do not have automatic diaphragmatic breathing at rest.
-It explains 4 steps how to achieve relaxed diaphragmatic breathing.
+This page is for all those students who do not have automatic diaphragmatic breathing at rest.
+It gives 4 steps to achieve relaxed diaphragmatic breathing.

 Part 3.
 Learning Buteyko Shallow Breathing (or Reduced Breathing) with light air hunger.
-Detailed instructions for reduced breathing exercise, Dr. Buteyko instruction (formula for the RB in a nutshell) of reduced breathing, and typical sensations and signs indicating that the students indeed breathes less.
+Detailed instructions for reduced breathing exercise, Dr. Buteyko’s instruction (formula for the RB in a nutshell) of reduced breathing, and typical sensations and signs indicating that students are indeed breathing less and doing the exercise correctly.

 Part 4.
-Your daily log and how to fill it.
-Download here you breathing retraining daily log (or your personal breath-work diary; PDF and RTF files) with detailed instructions how to fill it
+Your daily log and how to keep it.
+Download here your breathing-retraining daily log (a personal breath-work diary; PDF and RTF files) with detailed instructions on how to fill it out.

 Part 5.
 Structure and effects of one breathing session.
-Details about the structure of one breathing session of Buteyko reduced breathing exercise, typical signs and criteria of success, what can be wrong and other suggestions and tips for your better health and CP.
-(This breathing session is for those people who do not have relevant contra-indications; see Module 9 above for more details.)
+Details about the structure of one breathing session of Buteyko reduced breathing exercise, typical signs, and criteria of success, what can be wrong, and other suggestions and tips for better health and higher CPs.
+(This breathing session is for those who do not have relevant contraindications; see Module 9 above for more details.)

 Part 6.
 Breath holds: their effects and uses.
 Maximum pauses and other breath holds produce various physiological responses depending on numerous factors, including the initial CP, health state, and hereditary factors.

 Part 7.
-Structure of the program of breathing exercises.
-How much to exercise (per day), details of week after week progress (how fast is one's CP growth), and gradualism in learning air hunger.
+Structuring a program of breathing exercises.
+How much to exercise (per day), details of week-after-week progress (how fast is one’s CP growth), and gradualism in learning air hunger.

-Note that you should adjust this program correspondingly, if you have any temporary contra-indications or restrictions described above.
-If you have, you should choose those Buteyko breathing exercises and those Buteyko breath holds that suit your physiological make-up and current health state.
+Note that you should adjust this program correspondingly if you have any temporary contraindications or restrictions described above.
+If you have them, choose those Buteyko breathing exercises and those Buteyko breath holds that suit your physiological make-up and current health state.

 Module 11.
 Nutrients and Diet for Better Body Oxygenation